shoneriki/calculator-app/README.md

 2. Using backspace function (on the delete button) using the slice method to delete each "digit" of the value (as we are still dealing with numbers that are actually strings).
 Learned that I cannot name the function delete() as it is a reserved word

-3. Adding the event listeners for the number buttons in order to add the button's innerText to the numArray[i] value (make sure to first make the value empty when entering any number other than zero so you don't get "09" for example, then add the number into the display).
+3. Adding the event listeners for the number buttons in order to add the button's inner to the numArray[i] value (make sure to first make the value empty when entering any number other than zero so you don't get "09" for example, then add the number into the display).

 4. Adding event listeners to the operator buttons.
-Made sure to store the button's innerText as the operator value and then increment the index (i) of the numArray (numArray[0] to numArray[1]) so you can enter another number into the numArray.
-Made sure that even though the innerText of the multiplication button is "x", that the operator was to become "*" instead.
+Made sure to store the button's inner as the operator value and then increment the index (i) of the numArray (numArray[0] to numArray[1]) so you can enter another number into the numArray.
+Made sure that even though the inner of the multiplication button is "x", that the operator was to become "*" instead.

 5. Creating the equals function for the equals button.
 Made sure that if the value is "", the display should read "0" so it doesn't display undefined.
 I was pleasantly surprised that there was an eval() function property so I didn't have to use parseInt on the numbers to evaluate the value.
 In order to keep this calculator going, I had to reset the values of the operator and numArray[1] as "", make numArray[0] = result, update the display to be numArray[i]/numArray[0]/result.